gjc/gjc.github.io/Info.md

 <br>
 <p style="text-align:center;"><img src="assets/img/travel.png" alt="travel"></p>

-The venue is Bellfield which is the Old Portobello Old Parish Church, now bought by the community group Action Porty.
-As such, there is no parking at the venue itself.
+The venue is Bellfield which is the Old Parish Church in Portobello, now bought by the community group Action Porty.
+There is no parking at the venue itself.

 There is on-street parking in Portobello itself, however, you may wish to consider taking public transport or a taxi to the venue instead.